Evaluation of the Eye Clinic Liaison Officer Service at James Cook University HospitalDownload (PDF 976KB)

 Does the information include public's views?

-Does the information include other people's views?
+Does the information include staff's views?

 What was the main sentiment of the people who shared their views?